Early childhood education

 Have a daily routine

-You should set up a daily routine that includes all of the following:
+You should set up a daily routine, including:

 • go to bed early